 Weigh your car down to gain added traction.
-Put a bag or two of cat litter in the truck (which also doubles for helping you get out if the car is buried in snow!), throw a couple extra blankets in the back just incase you get stranded, along with a few bottles of water and snacks.
+Put a bag or two of cat litter in the truck (which also doubles for helping you get out of the car is buried in snow!), throw a couple of extra blankets in the back just in case you get stranded, along with a few bottles of water and snacks.

 Check your spare tire